samshaiza/data-structures-algorithms/Algorithms/Search/Linear Search.md

 The most simple form of search

-## How does it work?

-A linear search traverses an array to _search_ for a target value.
-One by one, we check whether or not an element of an index is that target value.
-If not, move to the next index.
+## Process

+- Check each element of the array one by one.

+- If the element at the current index is the target value, the search is successful.

+- Move to the next index if the target value is not found.

 The `indexOf()` function in JavaScript and Java does this, as does the `index()` method in Python as well.